jamesspearsv/libstats-node/README.md

 ## Installation & Configuration

+To get started using this project you will need a current version of NodeJS.
+You can install NodeJS using [Node Version Manager](https://github.com/nvm-sh/nvm).

+This project uses [pnpm](https://pnpm.io/) for a package manager and dependency management.
+If you do not have pnpm already run `npm install -g pnpm` to install the latest version.

 ### 1. Clone the repository

 ```bash
 git clone https://github.com/jamesspearsv/libstats-node.git
 cd libstats-node
 ```

-This project uses [pnpm](https://pnpm.io/) for a package manager and dependency management.
-If you do not have pnpm already run `npm install -g pnpm` to install the latest version.

 ### 2. Install dependencies